REGISTRATION NOW OPEN FOR 2026

 • What is a grade IIIB ACJ and what should I look for ?

-Treatment Skills & application
+TESTED Treatment Skills

-Capsulitis
+eg. Capsulitis

 • Should I progress manual therapy options despite pain reactions in a capsulitis ?